-The Pillar of Light 0 Comments
+The Pillar Of Light In Golfo Aranci 0 Comments

-This is another extraordinary work by the artist Lorenzo D'Andrea.
+In 2014, upon the initiative of the local Council, the tributary celebrations to Marconi has been enhanced by the opening of a large granite sculpture about 12 m high, symbolically called “La Colonna di Luce" (The Pillar of Light).
+This is an extraordinary work by Italian artist Lorenzo D'Andrea.
 It is constructed from overlapping blocks of gray-pearl granite of various shapes and sizes, in order to create a game of mirrors, radiating light beams in different directions through its full height.
 It is an innovative sculpture, just like the great discovery of Marconi.

-It has been located on the main roundabout at the entrance of Golfo Aranci and the opening celebration took place the 20th July 2014, at the presence of the all community of Golfo Aranci and Princess Elettra, Marconi’s daughter.
+The sculpture is a tribute to the great scientist but also aims to adorn and beautify our landscape.
+It has been located on the main roundabout at the entrance of Golfo Aranci and the opening celebration took place on the 20th July 2014, at the presence of the all community of Golfo Aranci and Princess Elettra, Marconi’s daughter.